plana93/From-PhD-to-ML-Interviews-With-Python/Python Interview Preparation/README.md

 often used to enforce coding standards or add specific behaviors to classes (see example on basics_1.py).

 ### Explain Abstract Classes and its uses.

 **Answer:**: Abstract classes in Python are classes that cannot be instantiated and typically include abstract methods that must be implemented by their subclasses.
 They serve as a blueprint for other classes and ensure that certain methods are implemented by concrete classes (see example on basics_1.py).

-Explain object creation process in detail.
+# Explain object creation process in detail.
 Which method is called first?

+**Answer:**: During object creation in Python, the class is defined with its attributes and methods.
+Memory is allocated for the object.
+Optionally, the __new__ method is called to create and return the object.
+Subsequently, the __init__ method is invoked to initialize the object's attributes.

 Explain inheritance in Python / What is MRO in Python?
 How does it work?

+<ins>Inheritance</ins> is a fundamental concept in object-oriented programming (OOP) that allows a class (subclass or derived class) to inherit attributes and methods from another class (base class or parent class).
+This promotes code reuse and the creation of a hierarchy of classes.

 - Classes, objects, inheritance, encapsulation